openid/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 Any claim in the Self-Issued ID Token is considered to be self-attested.
 Verifying attestation by a third party requires additional artifacts and processing steps - see [@!OpenID4VP].

-## Cross-Device Self-Issued ID Token Validation

-The RP MUST perform all the check as defined in (#siop-id-token-validation).

-Additionally, the RP MUST check whether the `nonce` Claim value provided in the ID Token is known to the RP and was not used before in an Authorization Response.

 The following is a non-normative example of a base64url decoded Self-Issued ID Token body when the dynamic Self-Issued OP Discovery and Decentralized Identifier Subject Syntax type are used (with line wraps within values for display purposes only):

 ```json